A baby not blinking may signal neurological issues, eye problems, or developmental delays that require prompt medical evaluation.

 Babies are born with many reflexes, but blinking is somewhat different.
 It develops gradually as their brain matures and visual system improves.
 Here’s a rough timeline to understand typical blinking behavior:

-If a baby doesn’t blink or blinks very rarely beyond the first few weeks without other obvious reasons (like intense focus or sleepiness), it could hint at underlying issues.
+If a baby doesn’t blink at all or blinks very rarely well beyond the first few weeks without other obvious reasons, it could hint at underlying issues.
+A brief period of staring or focused attention can reduce blinking temporarily, but a persistent pattern deserves medical attention.

 What Does It Mean When A Baby Doesn’t Blink?
 Key Causes to Consider